Santee, California

 Santee is a city in San Diego County, California, United States.
 The population was 60,037 at the 2020 census.
 It is a part of the East County region.
 The city is bisected by the San Diego River, a linear greenbelt that includes parks, trails and more than 1,100 acre of natural habitat.

 History

 The region was the homeland of the Kumeyaay people.
 These original residents established the village of Sinyeweche on the banks of the San Diego River in the present-day Santee area.

 In 1877, George A. Cowles, a pioneer rancher and businessperson, purchased 4,000 acre to develop his vineyards.
 The area became known as Cowlestown and was linked to the Cuyamaca Railroad.

-The town was later renamed to Santee in 1893 after Milton Santee, the second husband of Jennie Blodgett, whose first husband was George A. Cowles.
+Three years after Cowles' death in 1887, his widow Jennie married Milton Santee.
+According to historian Harriette Wade, Jennie "lobbied hard" to rename Cowlestown to Santee in honor of her new husband, and a "reluctant vote of the citizens" approved the change in 1893.

-In 1980, residents voted in favor of incorporation after voting against it just three years earlier, giving rise to the city of Santee.
+In 1980, residents voted in favor of incorporation after voting against it three years earlier, giving rise to the city of Santee.